Web Push & Subscription Lifecycle: Engineering Reference

 4. End-to-End Payload Encryption

 Push payloads require end-to-end encryption before transmission.
 The browser generates an ephemeral P-256 key pair during subscription.
-The server performs an ECDH key exchange with the client’s public key to derive a shared secret.
+The server performs an ECDH key exchange with the client’s public key to derive a shared secret, then encrypts the payload with AES-128-GCM per RFC 8291.

 const webpush = require('web-push');